Blog

 Read MoreWhat Is The Cost Of Probate Or Administration Of An Estate In Texas?

-People frequently delay drawing up a Will or other pieces of an estate plan because of concern for the cost.
-However, the cost of preparing a simple estate plan package is very reasonable.
-Compared to the expense of handling your estate without a Will, it's a bargain.
+People frequently delay having a will drawn up because of concern for the cost.
+The cost of preparing an estate plan package is very reasonable.
+A standard "Mom and Pop" Will without other detailed provisions generally ranges from about $500 to $750 per person.
+Compared to the expense you would be out to handle your estate without a Will or other estate planning documents, it is a bargain.

 Read More